ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 ```bash
 tmux
 ```
-You should see green bar
+You should see a green bar at the bottom of the terminal

 #### Run salloc
 ```bash
 salloc --ntasks-per-node=1 --cpus-per-task=4 --mem=30G --time=0-3:00:00 --begin="13:30:00 10/21/20" --qos=normal srun --pty bash -i -l
 ```
 This command will hang as its waiting until Wednesday to obtain resources.
 Detach from tmux by pressing "ctrl+b" followed by "d" key.
-This will return you to the login node.
-Write down which one you are on before logging out so we can get back to the tmux session on Wednesday.
+This will return you from the "tmux" prompt to the main "login" prompt (no green bar).
+Write down which "login" node your persistent "tmux" session is running before logging out so we can get back to the same "tmux" session on Wednesday.
 You can then safely close terminal.